sanamlimbu/canvas-data-2/README.md

 # Canvas Data 2 Sync Workflow

 Synchronize Canvas Data 2 using AWS Lambda to Supabase.
-Lambda function folder is `sync_init`.
+Lambda function folder is `sync_db`.

 ## Dependencies

-The project uses the dependencies listed in the `requirements.txt` file of `sync_init` folder.
+The project uses the dependencies listed in the `requirements.txt` file of `sync_db` folder.

 ```
 aws-lambda-powertools==2.34.2